 "Adhering to a healthy diet, in particular a traditional Mediterranean diet, or avoiding a pro-inflammatory diet appears to confer some protection against depression in observational studies," reads the study conclusion.
 "Further well-powered clinical trials are required to assess the role of dietary patterns in the prevention of onset, severity, and recurrence of depressive episodes," add the researchers.

-Head over to Molecular Psychiatry for the full study, and shop our Mediterranean diet essentials below to try the diet yourself.
+Head over to Molecular Psychiatry for the full study.